calicorob/calicorob.github.io/_posts/2023-03-11-motivation.md

 czapi was created in another side project of mine where I was developing curling analytics by scraping curling results off of CurlingZone.
 I decided to publish czapi so I could gain some experience in the open-source ecosystem.
 For the past year or so, I've been developing czapi on-and-off, with other work and life related projects usually taking precedence.

-This past Thursday (March 9) though, I received an unexpected email:
+This past Thursday (March 9) though, I received an unexpected email (it's a bit hard to read):

 <img src = "../../../images/motivation/czapi_use.PNG" />